Helping you take on the cold months with the perfect vegan winter boots or snow options

 As with most footwear, leather winter boots are still the most common.

-Some boots may also use fur in the thermal lining, which can be from a variety of different animals – also not vegan-friendly.
+Some boots may also use fur, down or wool in the thermal lining, which can be from a variety of different animals – also not vegan-friendly.

 Normally, both leather and fur are clearly stated on boots as it’s considered a ‘luxury’ material (I’m sure the animals thought so too…).

-As with most footwear, it’s easy to find fur and leather-free boots but many companies might use animal products in things like the glues and dyes.
-100% vegan winter boots are much harder to find, which sucks.
+As with most footwear, it’s easy to find fur and leather-free boots but lots of companies use animal products in things like glues and dyes.
+100% vegan-friendly winter boots are much harder to find, which sucks.

 Whether you’re looking online or in-store, most companies clearly label leather and fur in the product materials.